BSCS students obtain guest student status in Eötvös University, with an access to Eötvös’s student facilities.

 Credits: Students’ home universities typically require the achievement of credits as result of a study abroad stay.
 Recognition of the credits by the students’ home university must be negotiated in the application phase in the case of doubt.
 BSCS’s credit system is fully compatible with the credit system of Eötvös University, which strictly follows the ECTS (European Credit Transfer System).
 For official ECTS information, please consult here and additionally here.

 In the ECTS framework, a one-semester course with 20 contact hours typically earns 2 ECTU (European Credit Transfer Units).
 Accordingly, the whole BSCS semester earns altogether 24-30 ECTU (see separately; see also “Grades” below).

 Credits Transfer Official: the Credits Transfer Official of the BSCS is the General Director.

-Typically, there will be an oral examination at the end of each course.
+There will be a written or oral examination at the end of each course.
 Students receive a grade for each examination as well as a summary grade (the average of the grades obtained) in the Certificate.

-Oral examinations are a common means in the European higher education system.
+Oral examinations are common in the European higher education system.
 An oral examination is conducted in the form of a dialogue between the teacher and a student.
 As a rule, the student may take time to prepare for the answers.
-Oral examinations at Hungarian universities are open to the public (practically: fellow students) to ensure transparency.
-Dates and places are announced in the courses.
+Oral examinations at Hungarian universities are open to the public (practically: to fellow students) to ensure transparency.

 Equivalence issues concerning the different national grading systems and credit systems should be consulted with the Study Abroad Office of the student’s home university and with the Program Chair of BSCS.
 In most cases, it is easy or straightforward to establish equivalence between different systems.